Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The Gysin sequence

 \section{The Gysin sequence}

 { }

-In the previous section we have seen two algebraic actions on the kernel $\mathcal{J}_{\K_0}^*(F^-(\nu))$, namely of the ring $H_{\mathbb{T}^n}^*(\pt)$, and the Novikov action of $H_2(M,\Z)$.
-In order to prove Proposition \ref{prop1.2.3}, which is the last result needed to complete the proof of Theorem \ref{theo1.1.1}, we shall describe $\mathcal{J}_{\K_0}^*(F^-(\nu))$ in a more instrinsic way, at least when the homogeneous generating family $\F_N$ is associated with a decomposition of the Hamiltonian symplectomorphism $\Phi_0 = Id_{\C^n}$, $0$ being a Hamiltonian lift of the trivial contact Hamiltonian $0$ on $V$.
-In this case, up to a reparametrization of the decomposition, the function $\F_{\lambda}^{(N)}$ is simply the generating function $\G_{\lambda}^{(N)}$ associated with the decomposition
+In this section, we describe in more detail the domain $\Hcal_{\K_0}^*(\nu)$ and the kernel $\mathcal{J}_{\K_0}^*(F^-(\nu))$ of the augmentation map $\Hcal_{\K_0}^*(\nu) \to \Hcal_{\K_0}^*(F^-(\nu))$.
+We begin by showing, by means of a Gysin-type long exact sequence relating our construction to that of \cite{Giv95}, that $\Hcal_{\K_0}^*(\nu)$ can be identified with the ring of regular functions on the intersection $(\liek_0 \otimes \C) \cap (\C^{\times})^n$, where $(\C^{\times})^n$ is the complex torus.
+We then explicit $\mathcal{J}_{\K_0}^*(F^-(\nu))$ in the case where the homogeneous generating family $\F_N$ is associated with a decomposition of the Hamiltonian symplectomorphism $\Phi_0 = Id_{\C^n}$, $0$ being a Hamiltonian lift of the trivial contact Hamiltonian $0$ on $V$.
+We will see in section \ref{sec5} that this suffices for the proof of Proposition \ref{prop1.2.3}.
+We also include the proofs of Propositions \ref{prop1.2.1} and \ref{prop1.2.2} at the end of this section.
+Consider the aforementioned setting for the homogeneous generating family $\F_N$.
+Up to a reparametrization of the decomposition, the function $\F_{\lambda}^{(N)}$ is simply the generating function $\G_{\lambda}^{(N)}$ associated with the decomposition

 as defined in section \ref{sec3.3.1}, so we shall use the notations $\G_N := \F_N$ and $G_N := F_N$.
 Note that for any $\lambda \in \Lambda_N$, $\G_{\lambda}^{(N)}$ is $\K$-invariant, so that one can consider either the $\K_0$-equivariant cohomology groups $H_{\K_0}^*(G_N^-(\nu), \partial G_N^-(\nu))$, or the $\K$-equivariant cohomology groups $H_{\K}^*(G_N^-(\nu),\partial G_N^-(\nu))$.
 In this last case, the functions $f_N^{N+K}$ from section \ref{sec3.6} can still be constructed in the exact same way as above, and one can define limits of $\K$-equivariant cohomology groups: